jonjamz/amethyst/README.md

 About Amethyst
 --------------

-Amethyst provides _convention over configuration_ modules for JavaScript.
-We call these modules _subjects_ because of the programming paradigm that influenced Amethyst.
+Amethyst provides __convention over configuration__ modules for JavaScript.
+We call these modules _"subjects"_ because of the programming paradigm that influenced Amethyst.
 Here's a quick rundown of the features that subjects offer:

 * Every subject has a public API.
 * Every subject has a `loaded()` function.
 This is written once when the subject is defined, and run each time the subject is loaded.